Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The steps in establishing plans for developing your career include taking a look at the current competencies and skills, determining long-term goals and short-term goals, outlining an action plan, and then implementing the plan with regular reviews of progress.
+- The steps in establishing plans for developing your career include taking a look at the current competencies and skills as well as identifying long-term objectives and short-term goals, outlining an action plan, and implementing the plan regularly by assessing the progress.

 - Gives you a way to improve yourself